-But the inequity in how we fund our schools, not to mention inadequacy of that funding, has been a moral scandal for a long time.
-At a time when all of us in Pennsylvania and throughout the country have come to understand just how deeply embedded white supremacy is in our country, we simply do not understand how anyone with good will and a good heart cannot determine to take some action-whether by embracing the governor's plan or some alternative that attain the same basic goals- to eliminate a system of education funding in Pennsylvania that is clearly a product of racism and white supremacy.
+The inequity in how we fund our schools, not to mention inadequacy of that funding, has been a moral scandal for a long time.
+At a time when all of us in Pennsylvania and throughout the country have come to understand just how deeply embedded white supremacy is in our country, we simply do not understand how anyone with good will and a good heart cannot determine to take some action-and embrace some plan to radically reform a system of education funding in Pennsylvania that is clearly a product of racism and white supremacy.
 And to be clear, white supremacy is responsible in no small part for economic as well as racial inequity inequality in our schools.
 Here, as elsewhere, opponents to proposals to raise taxes on the well off in order to fund programs that provide equal opportunity for working people have been attacked implicitly or explicitly in racist terms, by those who falsely assert that these proposals mostly benefit Black and brown people.
 One does not have to spend much time in Harrisburg to hear Representatives and Senators talk about how they won't "raise taxes on their constituents in order to send money to schools in Philadelphia and Pittsburgh," even though proposals to make taxes more progressive, such as those Governor Wolf has put forward, actually cut taxes for most of their constituents.
 And when such implicit racism is not enough, there are legislators who say out loud what others are thinking.
-11